Influenza Virus Vaccine (Subvirion) (in-floo-EN-za VYE-rus VAX-een (sub-VEER-ee-on))

 - A child who is younger than 9 years and who has not had a flu shot before may need 2 shots.
 The second shot should be given about 1 month after the first shot.
 It is usually best for the child to have received both shots before December.

 - You need to get the flu vaccine every year to protect you from the flu.

 If a dose is missed:

-- Most people need only one dose of this medicine.
+- Most people need only 1 dose of the vaccine.

-- If your child needs a second dose of this medicine, it is very important for your child to receive the second dose on schedule.
+- If your child needs a second dose of the vaccine, it is very important for him to receive the second dose on schedule.
 If you must cancel the appointment, make another appointment as soon as possible.

 Drugs and Foods to Avoid